Skip to main content

 • Persistent moisture exposure – rain, ground contact, trapped water

-• Ultraviolet (UV) radiation from sunlight – breaks down lignin, causes surface erosion
+• Ultraviolet (UV) radiation – breaks down lignin, causes surface erosion

 • Poor ventilation – prevents drying after wetting